antrea-io/antrea/docs/feature-gates.md

 Controller Manager.
 When Antrea and Kubernetes both run Node IPAM Controller there is a risk of conflicts in CIDR allocation between the two.

-### FlexibleIPAM
+### AntreaIPAM

-`FlexibleIPAM` is a feature that allows flexible control over Pod IP Addressing.
+`AntreaIPAM` is a feature that allows flexible control over Pod IP Addressing.
 This can be achieved by configuring custom resource `IPPool` with desired set of IP ranges.
 The pool can be annotated to Namespace, Deployment or StatefulSet, and Antrea will manage IP address assignment for corresponding Pods according to pool definition.